AchimA/CAD-Helper/README.md

     1. Hit install and select the downloaded *.zip file
     1. Activate the addon by ticking the box

-The add-on can then be accessed in the 3D view right side-bar (T-menu).
+The add-on can then be accessed in the 3D view right side-bar (N-menu).